idr4n/aboutme/README.md

 - Python: I am an Economist currently working in academia, and so I have used Python for data analysis.
 It was also my first programming language to learn about OOP, and I have currently used it to write some of my scripts (e.g., [add_image_shadow.py](https://github.com/idr4n/.dotfiles/blob/master/scripts), [change_dark_mode.py](https://github.com/idr4n/.dotfiles/blob/master/scripts/change_dark_mode.py)), and to develop a couple of Sublime Text plugins.
 - JavaScript: a most for web development.
 - TypeScript: I am a big fan of statically typed languages, so I prefer to use TypeScript over JavaScript whenever I have the chance.
-- C++: used it in a Coursera course to learn more about OOP (certificate [here](https://www.coursera.org/account/accomplishments/verify/4QJM3K79ZS9D) .
+- C++: learned the basics of the language in a Coursera course about OOP (certificate [here](https://www.coursera.org/account/accomplishments/verify/4QJM3K79ZS9D)).
-- Go: I'm familiar with the basics of the language, and I have used it lately going through one of Udemy's courses ([link](https://www.udemy.com/course/building-modern-web-applications-with-go/) ).
+- Go: I am familiar with the basics of the language, and I have used it lately going through one of [Udemy courses](https://www.udemy.com/course/building-modern-web-applications-with-go/).
-- Java: I have used it going through another course on OOP in [Edx](https://www.edx.org/course/introduction-to-java-programming-ii-object-oriented-programming) I am enrolled in.
+- Java: I am currently using it while going through another course on OOP in [Edx](https://www.edx.org/course/introduction-to-java-programming-ii-object-oriented-programming) I am enrolled in.
 - Rust: went through [The Book](https://doc.rust-lang.org/book/) to learn the basics of the language.
 - Lua: I use it to configure [Neovim](https://github.com/idr4n/nvim-lua) (my current text editor) and [Hammerspoon](https://github.com/idr4n/.dotfiles#hammerspoon-setup).